-If you want to take action to change your core beliefs and interpretations that drive self judgments and your emotions, you will find a set of plans, tools, and a step by step training approach in the Self Mastery audio course.
+If you want to take action to change your core beliefs and interpretations that drive self judgments and your emotions, you will find a set of plans, tools, and a step by step training approach in the Self Mastery Course.
 The Advanced Series focuses several sessions specifically on breaking the patterns of self judgment.
 If you prefer a more focused approach you can supplement the audio sessions with personal coaching.

 And for those that want a jump start boost on the process, you are invited to join me on the Spiritual Intensive to Mexico.